clodoN1109/turing-universal-machines/README.md

   - UniversalMachine.cs : Defines the machine, its components ( tape and scanner ) and its behavior ( Run and PassInstruction methods ).

   - MachineConfig.cs : Defines the possible configurations to be fed to a created machine (for now, only C10 and C1011, examples Turing uses in his essay).

-    Note: A set of configurations is analogous to the concept of algorithm.
+    Note: A set of configurations is analogous to the concept of a program.

   - Program.cs : Creates an instance of the machine and runs it using a selected configuration.